wingkwong/leetcode-the-hard-way/tutorials/strings/manachers-algorithm.md

 <TutorialAuthors names="@wizeewig"/>

-# Manacher's Algorithm
+# Overview

 There are many ways to find the `longest palindromic substring`.
 One can find it in $O(N ^ 3)$ and also in $O(N ^ 2)$ time complexity.
 But using `Manacher's Algorithm` we do it in `O(N) time`.
 This algorithm was discovered by `Glenn K. Manacher` in 1975.

 First of all we need to understand that what is a substring.
 So, a substring is basically contiguous part of any array or string.
-For example: "square" is a substring of string "abigsquare"
+For example: $square$ is a substring of string $abigsquare$

 And secondly what is a palindrome.
 So, a palindrome is any word or phrase that reads the same backwards as forwards.
-For example: "madam", "a nut for a jar of tuna" etc.
+For example: $madam$, $a nut for a jar of tuna$ etc.

 Given a string, find the longest substring which is palindrome.

-* if the given string is “iplayracecar”, the output should be “racecar”
+* if the given string is $iplayracecar$, the output should be $racecar$
-* if the given string is “acacacb”, the output should be “acacacb”
+* if the given string is $acacacb$, the output should be $acacacb$
-* if the given string is “abababa”, the output should be “abababa”
+* if the given string is $abababa$, the output should be $abababa$
-* if the given string is “findnishi”, the output should be “indni”
+* if the given string is $findnishi$, the output should be $indni$

 * ## Brute force Approach $O(N ^ 3)$ time